 1. Long cardigans

-If you find asymmetry is too edgy for you or you prefer a more traditional way to hide your belly, opt for vertical lines.
+If you find asymmetry is too edgy for you, or you prefer a more traditional way to hide your belly, opt for vertical lines.
+These can be very effectively created with long (sleeveless) vests and cardigans.
+Not only do these hide bellies, but they are also very effective in lengthening and slimming too.

 Also read our article on how to dress if you are petite.

-The longer your cardigan or jacket, the longer and leaner you will appear, although you usually don’t want to go longer than 2/3 from the height of your shoulders to the bottom.
+A sleeveless cardigan can be a good option during warmer months, while you’ll want sleeves when it’s chillier.
+The longer your cardigan or jacket, the longer and leaner you will appear, although you usually don’t want to go more than 2/3 of the way from the height of your shoulders to the bottom to create the nicest silhouette.

 2. Sleeveless vests

+Instead of a cardigan or coat, you can choose a vest, which is a good option when the weather is warmer.
 A long vest is perfect for creating long, lean vertical lines, but you can opt for a shorter waterfall vest too.

 For more options on wearing vests, you may like to check out this article on how to wear a long vest.